reimagined/resolve/docs/tutorial/lesson-2.md

-# Lesson 2 - Write side - Add a list item
+# Lesson 2 - Write side - Add a List Item

 This lesson will teach you how to implement a basic write side for your reSolve application.
 An application's write side is responsible for handling commands, performing input validation and emitting **events** based on valid commands.
 The emitted events are then saved to the **event store**.